-We like to think we have high standards, but when it comes to the best high-end record players things go up a notch or five.
-That's because top-notch turntables don't come cheap and we know those who buy them have high-end hi-fi systems to match.
+We like to think we have high standards, but when it comes to the best high-end record players, things go up a notch or five.
+That's because truly top-notch performing, exquisitely engineered turntables don't come cheap, and we know those who buy them are serious about their hi-fi performance and have (or should have) suitable high-end hi-fi systems to match.

-So, if you want to get the best from your records and have deep-ish pockets and a suitable home hi-fi system, here are finest, hang-the-expense high-end record players to have graced our testing rooms.
+So, if you want to get the ultimate performance from your beloved vinyl record collection and have deep pockets to match, here are the finest, hang-the-expense, high-end record players to have graced our testing rooms.

-But enough talk, let's dive into the best high-end turntables, tested and reviewed by our experts.
+But enough talk, let's dive into the best high-end turntables below.
+Each deck has been tested and reviewed by the experts at What Hi-Fi? in our dedicated listening rooms.
 Read on and get a feel for just how capable these record players are.
+And start saving up...

 And it's all worth every penny because this deck is impressively precise and smooth, beautifully made (the arm tube is made of titanium) and sounds wonderfully musical.
 Detail resolution, agility and transparency have improved over the years, resulting in a high-end record player that never loses its composure.